 Inpatient Alcohol Treatment Benefits and Drawbacks

-When the need for treatment from alcohol and drugs arises many look to inpatient alcohol treatment.
+When the need for treatment from alcohol and drugs arises many look to inpatient alcohol addiction treatment.
 There are many benefits to choosing this option for substance abuse treatment.
 First being that your life gets put on hold.
 Many alcoholics and drug addicts have let their lives run out of control.
-They are behind on bill, their job is crazy and their family obligations have piled up.
+They are behind on a bill, their job is crazy and their family obligations have piled up.
 By choosing the inpatient treatment model the addicted person gets a break from all of the chaos for a period of 28-90 days in most cases.
 Another benefit is that many Inpatient centers offer help for co-occurring mental disorders.
 Individuals with physical problems or disabilities will also likely choose this option since all services are provided under one room making mobility less of an issue.
 Another huge benefit of this treatment option is that the client or patient does not have access to the outside world making it very difficult to obtain drugs or alcohol while in treatment.

 Outpatient Rehab Benefits and Drawbacks

-Outpatient rehab has been gaining in popularity over the last few years for it’s real world and real-time monitoring options.
-The benefit of which is that the addicted persons are not sheltered from the daily triggers and stimuli of chemical abuse.
+Outpatient rehab has been gaining in popularity over the last few years for its real-world and real-time monitoring options.
+The benefit of this is that the addicted persons are not sheltered from the daily triggers and stimuli of chemical abuse.
 This allows therapists and counselors to deal with the issues and make progress in real-time instead of waiting for the sheltered and vulnerable to be released for their 28-90 day stay.
 Another benefit of #outpatient rehab is that the addicted person goes to therapeutic groups and meetings around their busy work, school or family schedule.
 The world does not have to stop for individuals to obtain world-class chemical dependency treatment.
 The cost of inpatient alcohol treatment can in some cases be in the range of $45,000-$50,000 a month.
-While the cost of outpatient rehab is one of it’s true benefits.
+While the cost of outpatient rehab is one of its true benefits.
 Outpatient treatment centers cost a fraction of what inpatient centers cost and most if not all can be covered by insurance.

 What Addiction Treatment Option is Best?

-There is not clear cut answer for what treatment model is best.
+There is no clear cut answer for what treatment model is best.
 Determining the “Best” treatment alternative is based on the needs and the lifestyle of the person struggling with the disease of addiction.
 If you cannot afford the $45,000 price tag and cannot take up to 90 days away from your work and family, outpatient rehab is the choice for you.
 If you can afford these luxuries, you may want to take advantage of a change of scenery and choose the option of attending an inpatient alcohol treatment.

 Why Does Inpatient Alcohol Treatment Cost More?